 Though one might assume that it's crowded urban areas where big rigs and 18-wheelers are at the greatest risk of being involved in an accident, research shows the exact opposite is true.

-Not only do most accidents involving large trucks occur in rural areas, but 61 percent of rural road truck crashes result in fatalities, according to the Federal Motor Carrier Safety Administration (FMCSA), which regulates interstate trucking in the United States.
+Not only do most accidents involving large trucks occur in rural areas, but 61 percent of rural road truck crashes result in fatalities, according to the Federal Motor Carrier Safety Administration (FMCSA).

 Truck accidents on rural roads are caused by various factors, most of which can be divided into two categories: issues with the road or rural location; or issues with truck drivers or their vehicles.
 Problems with rural areas and roads can include: